 Starwood Real Estate Income Trust to Decrease Redemption Limit

-According to reports in May, Starwood Real Estate Income Trust, Inc. (SREIT), a non-traded real estate trust with nearly $9.8 billion in aggregate net asset value (NAV), has reduced the capacity of its share repurchase plan (SRP).
+According to reports in May, Starwood REIT, with nearly $9.8 billion in aggregate net asset value (NAV), reduced the capacity of its share repurchase plan (SRP).

-Starting in May 2024, the monthly redemption limit will reportedly decrease to 0.33% of stockholder NAV, and from July 1, 2024, the quarterly purportedly redemption limit will decrease to 1%.
+Beginning in May 2024, the monthly redemption limit decreased to 0.33% of stockholder NAV, and from July 1, 2024, the quarterly purportedly redemption limit decreased to 1%.
 Previously, these limits were 2% monthly and 5% quarterly.
-The company reportedly says this change is intended to be temporary, and SREIT is waiving 20% of its monthly base management fees until the previous limits are reinstated.
+The company stated this change was intended to be temporary, and the REIT is waiving 20% of its monthly base management fees until the previous limits are reinstated.

 The decision to lower SRP capacity allegedly aims to prevent the need to sell assets at low prices to meet redemption requests, to avoid unnecessary dilution for investors.
 This move is purportedly seen as a way to buy time for the company to generate non-dilutive liquidity.
 Despite this, Starwood has allegedly struggled with negative fund flows since Q4 2022, satisfying only 37% of redemption requests in April 2024.
 The unmet redemption requests reportedly totaled $326 million, or 3.5% of aggregate stockholder NAV, as of the end of April.